Vortex-Linux/ship/README.md

-      --cpus NUMBER               Set the CPU limit of the VM --memory or -mem SIZE       Set the memory limit of the VM start NAME                    Start the specified virtual machine delete NAME                   Delete the specified virtual machine list                          List all virtual machines
+      --cpus NUMBER               Set the CPU limit of the VM --memory or -mem SIZE       Set the memory limit of the VM start NAME                    Start the specified virtual machine restart or reboot NAME        Start the specified virtual machine delete NAME                   Delete the specified virtual machine list                          List all virtual machines
     view or enter NAME            Shows a console interface or a full GUI of the virtual machine